Snowflake-Labs/sfquickstarts/site/sfguides/src/cross_cloud_business_continuity/cross_cloud_business_continuity.md

 So what do we do?
 Again, something very simple - fire two commands.

-- The first command will failover our connection - making the secondary account the new primary account for the account redirect.
+- The first command will failover our connection - making the secondary account the new primary account for account redirect.
+Meaning the url in the connection_url property of our connection object will start to point to the new primary account.
-- The second command has done the same for our failover group, it has made the other account primary for objects covered in this failover group.
+- The second command will do the same for our failover group, it has made the other account primary for objects covered in the failover group.
 This means that databases within this FG have now become read-write and the same databases in our new secondary (old primary) account have become read-only.

 ```bash
 use role accountadmin;